WHAT. THE.... frequently asked questions ...

 Is there a storytelling sounding board?

-The SSF Committee acts as a think-tank, advising on all aspects of storytelling development, and advocating the cause of storytelling and storytellers in all aspects of cultural and social life.
-The committee meet at least 6 times a year and are here to hear any recommendations or suggestions.
+The SSF Board acts as a think-tank, advising on all aspects of storytelling development, and advocating the cause of storytelling and storytellers in all aspects of cultural and social life.
+The committee meet 4 – 6 times a year and are here to hear any recommendations or suggestions.
 You can get in touch with them directly or via the National Development Officer

 I'm a bit new to this, how do I become a storyteller or get involved in the scene?